A remote, ancient wilderness defined by vast desert landscapes and towering mountain ranges, wonders never cease in the Flinders Ranges and Outback.

 7. Dalhousie Springs, Outback

 In the midst of the sun-baked outback lies a watery reprieve for dust-slicked travellers.
 On the edge of the Simpson Desert, the Dalhousie Springs are a network of more than 60 springs fed from the artesian basin.
 The main spring offers the best swimming opportunities, sitting at about 38 degrees year-round.
 Spanning an area of more than 50,000 hectares, the National Heritage-listed natural wonder has been used by Aboriginal people for thousands of years as a source of food, shelter and medicine, and is also home to rare aquatic life found nowhere else in the world.
-Tucked in Witjira National Park near the border of South Australia and the Northern Territory, the springs are the perfect spot to refresh on the final South Australian stretch of the Explorer's Way road trip and are conveniently home to a popular campground.
+Tucked in Witjira National Park near the border of South Australia and the Northern Territory, the springs are the perfect spot to refresh on the final South Australian stretch of the Explorer's Way road trip.

 8. Kati Thanda-Lake Eyre, Outback